MobaHo!: Program Channels

+MobaHO! broadcast eight video channels to its subscribers, as well as a wide array of audio channels.

 Most MobaHO! music channels were produced in-house and featured popular genre in the Japanese and Korean languages for their respective markets.
 They also carried several commercial and non-commercial FM stations from the west coast of the United States for English language, American Pop, Hip-Hop, Jazz, and various forms of old and new Rock.
 Toward the end, they also carried New York City's WQXR, America's highest rated Classical music station, then owned by the New York Times.

 With a licensed bandwidth equal to that of both Sirius and XM, MobaHO! was able to offer approximately thirty predominantly music, audio channels plus seven video channels, including news, horse racing, and family and children's programming.